jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 ## What is Technical Debt really about?

 Going into debt with poorly-written code is like borrowing money from the mob; not refactoring is like stiffing them.
 Nobody in their right mind would ever consider doing that.
-Well, borrowing maybe, if you like living on the edge.
+Well, borrowing money maybe, if you like living like that.
 But stiffing them?
-Definitely not, at least not if you want to stay healthy and above ground.
-We say we'd never do such a crazy thing and yet this happens all the time with software.
+Definitely not, at least not if you like living at all staying above ground.
+We say we'd never do anything crazy like that and yet this happens all the time with software.

 When we ship code that's lacking in quality, we're taking out a loan we have little to no chance of ever repaying.
 That's Ron Jeffries' main point in his article, and it's a very valid point.
-But a lack of quality is not the source of debt in Ward's metaphor.
+But in Ward's metaphor, the primary source of debt is *not* a lack of quality.

 If poorly-written code and taking shortcuts are not the primary sources of debt in Ward's metaphor, what is?
 Ward makes it quite clear with these statements: